hwkim1127/simple_native_image_compress/README.md

 ## What does it do?

-- If path for an image file is given, it will resize and return Jpeg/WebP image as Uint8List.
+- If path for an image file is given, it will resize and return AVIF, Jpeg, or WebP image as Uint8List.

 ## What it does not do